 If a project is set up to include Classification, Named Entity Recognition and Assertion Status labels and the three kinds of annotations are present in the training data, it is possible to train three models: one for Named Entity Recognition, one for Assertion Status, and one for Classification at the same time.
 The training logs from all three trainings can be downloaded at once by clicking the download button present in the Training section of the Setup Page.
 The newly trained models will be added to the Spark NLP pipeline config.

-Project Owners or Managers can enable the Active Learning feature by clicking on the corresponding Switch (item 7 on the above image) available on Model Training tab.
+Project Owners or Managers can enable the Active Learning feature by clicking on the corresponding Switch (item 6 on the above image) available on Model Training tab.
 If this feature is enabled, the NER training gets triggered automatically on every 50 new completions.
-It is also possible to change the completions frequency by dropdown (8) which is visible only when Active Learning is enabled.
+It is also possible to change the completions frequency by dropdown (item 7) which is visible only when Active Learning is enabled.

 While enabling this feature, users are asked whether they want to deploy the newly trained model right after the training process or not.

-If the user chooses not to automatically deploy the newly trained model, this can be done on demand by navigating to the Spark NLP pipeline config and filtering the model by name of the project (3) and select that new model trained by Active Learning.
+If the user chooses not to automatically deploy the newly trained model, this can be done on demand by navigating to the Spark NLP pipeline Config and filtering the model by name of the project (item 3) and select that new model trained by Active Learning.
 This will update the Labeling Config (name of the model in tag is changed).
 Hovering on each trained model will show the training date and time.

-If the user opts for deploying the model after the training, the Project Configuration is automatically updated for each label that is not associated with a pretrained Spark NLP model, the model information is updated with the name of the new model.
+If the user opts to deploy the model after the training, the Project Configuration is automatically updated for each label that is not associated with a pretrained Spark NLP model, the model information is updated with the name of the new model.

 If there is any mistake in the name of models, the validation error is displayed in the Interface Preview Section present on the right side of the Labeling Config area.